EBZebra/docs/edge/source/guide/configreference.md

 	<LogMemory value="1"/>

 ### LogMemPeriod
-Specifies the time interval at which memory logs will be generated periodically.

-> Note: Not applicable to the Enterprise Tablet.
+Specifies the time interval after which memory logs will be generated.
+Supports Android and WM/CE; does not apply to the Enterprise Tablet.

 **Possible Values**